abdullah-chhatra/iDispatch/README.md

 ### Adding to a project

-1. Copy the iDispatch/iDispatch source folder into your project
+Copy the iDispatch/iDispatch source folder into your project

-Alternatively you could include project iDispatch/iDispatch.xcodeproj into you workspace or copy files of directory iDispatch/iDispatch/ into your project.

 ## Serial Queues